Olalekankin/Olalekankin/README.md

 Hi 👋, I'm olalekan
-Passionate  Web Developer
+Passionate Frontend Engineer

-🌱 I’m currently learning React, Java and Python
+🌱 I’m proficient with React, Python and Laravel

-👯 I’m looking to collaborate on  Projects dealing with  CSS and Vanilla Javascript
+👯 I’m looking to collaborate on  Projects solving real life issues

 🤝 Always ready to learn new skills.